Alpine Climbing gear

 SOCKS & BITS

-Wear what you’re used to, remembering that you need a wicking sock (not cotton) next to your skin.
+Wear what you’re used to, remember that you need a wicking sock (not cotton) next to your skin.
 If you’re planning on being out for several days take a spare pair of socks in a plastic bag.
 It’s worth taking a spare lace and having a small pair of scissors and some blister gear in your first aid kit.
 A tiny plastic bottle with Tea Tree oil in it can also be useful for extended trips to deal with infections and foot rot caused by hot sweaty feet.

 A good pair of Alpine crampons are crampons you don’t even know you’ve got on.
 They should be lightweight and compact when stored in your ‘sack.
 They should be easy to put on and totally reliable.
-They should be as resistant to balling up as possible through their design yet be able to be fitted with an anti balling plate.
+They should be as resistant to balling up as possible through their design yet be able to be fitted with an anti-balling plate.

 To my mind the best Alpine crampons are trad 12-pointers using the hybrid strap and heel clip system (Grivel G12 Newmatic, DMM Aguille, Charlet Super S12, BD Sabretooth clip, Camp XLC), which I think are far superior to step-ins for 99% of climbers, being faster and more reliable than a front wire bail.
 Some form of anti ball plate should be fitted, either a dedicated model or something home-made using good old duct tape.